 One shot is all it takes; there's no point in having another one.

-- You had a strong reaction to the Mantoux skin test.
+- Those with a strong reaction to Mantoux skin testing.

-- You had a confirmed severe reaction to a component of the BCG jab.
+- Those who have had a confirmed severe allergic reaction to any substance in the BCG immunisation.

 Further reading and references